sidneyj475/ContextAnalysis/README.md

-#Unfinished\\
-Project made to test pulling and cleaning of data to determine the probability of an outcome based on previous outings
+Unfinished project made to test pulling and cleaning of data to determine the probability of an outcome based on previous outings